Vive-bit/slave170/README.md

 # Slave170 - RS485 Protocol 170 Slave
 Slave170 is a firmware that acts as a slave in my 'Protocol 170'.
-It responds to master requests and signals status via an LED.
+It responds to master requests and signals status via an LED and the RS485 module.
 Currently used as a slave for my master.
 Called "Protocol170" because the START_BYTE for the SLAVES is 0xAA...
 170!